Information Extraction in Low-Resource Scenarios: Survey and Perspective: Introduction

 \section{Introduction}

-Knowledge Extraction (KE) can provide back-end support for various domain-specific \cite{J2018_IE-Application} and knowledge-intensive \cite{TNNLS2022_KE-Application} tasks, thus appealing to the AI community.
-The widespread KE tasks aim to extract structural information from unstructured texts, mainly including Named Entity Recognition (NER) \cite{TACL2016_NER_BiLSTM}, Relation Extraction (RE) \cite{EMNLP2015_RE_PCNN}, and Event Extraction (EE) \cite{ACL2015_EE_DMCNN}.
-KE has achieved impressive performance powered by deep learning, which requires massive labeled samples.
-However, sufficient labeled data are often unavailable or scarce in practice, owing to variations of domains and tasks.
-These drawbacks lead to the research of \textbf{low-resource KE} (\emph{referring to KE in NLP with low data resource in this paper}), which can improve learning capabilities of machine intelligence and promote real-world applications by merely accessing few samples.
+(\ours) \cite{J1996_IE,J2015_KE} offers essential support for a diverse range of domain-specific \cite{J2018_IE-Application,ICDE2023_OpenBG} and knowledge-intensive \cite{TNNLS2022_KE-Application,WWW2019-KGTA_IE4Finance} tasks, thus appealing to AI community.
+Common {\ours} tasks, including Named Entity Recognition (NER) \cite{TKDE2022_Survey_NER}, Relation Extraction (RE) \cite{J2022_Survey_RE}, and Event Extraction (EE) \cite{TNNLS2022_Survey_EE}, aim to derive structured data from unstructured texts.
+While deep learning has boosted {\ours} performance, it demands massive amounts of labeled data, which is difficult to acquire due to task and domain variability in practice.
+This issue motivates research in \textbf{low-resource \ours} (data-efficient \ours), which seeks to enhance learning efficiency under real world contexts with sparse data.

-Intuitively, low-resource KE has been widely investigated owing to its potential of making models data-efficient, adaptable to diverse scenarios, and friendly to real-world applications with sparse data and cold-start issues.
-Considering that many approaches have been proposed in recent years, a review on low-resource KE is quite advantageous for fresh researchers entering this area, and beneficial for industry practitioners exploring downstream applications.
-Although several surveys on KE in the general scenario (\eg, NER \cite{TKDE2022_Survey_NER}, RE \cite{ICSIM2021_Survey_RE}, EE \cite{TNNLS2022_Survey_EE}) have been published, a comprehensive survey for KE in low-resource scenarios is still absent.
-Therefore, in this paper, we conduct a literature review on low-resource KE, hoping to systematically understand the methodologies, compare different methods and inspire diverse new ideas.
+Low-resource {\ours} has been widely investigated due to its potential for making models data-efficient and adaptable to various scenarios.
+Among numerous approaches proposed in recent years, Large Language Models (LLMs) \cite{arXiv2023_LLMSurvey,arXiv2023_LLMSurvey-Perspective} have demonstrated promising performance in low-resource scenarios.
+Hence, a timely review on low-resource {\ours} is beneficial in offering insights to both researchers and industry practitioners.
+Though several surveys on task-specific low-resource {\ours} (\eg, NER \cite{EMNLP2021_EmpStudy_FewShot-NER,J2023_Survey_FewShot_NER}, RE \cite{TACL2021_Survey_LowResRE,ACL2023_Survey_RE}, EE \cite{ACL2023_Survey_EE}) and low-resource NLP \cite{NAACL21_Survey_LowRes-NLP,TACL2023_Survey_EfficientNLP} have been published, a comprehensive survey for low-resource {\ours} encompassing both traditional models and modern LLMs is still absent.
+Therefore, in this paper, we provide a literature review on low-resource {\ours}, hoping to systematically analyse the methodologies, compare different technical solutions and inspire diverse new ideas.